WordPress vs custom website

 Choose WordPress if

-- You want easy self-editing
+- You want straightforward CMS editing

-- You have a plan for ongoing updates
+- You are comfortable with ongoing updates

 Choose custom if